-- accept for payment notes or portions thereof properly tendered pursuant to the repurchase offer, - deposit with the paying agent cash sufficient to pay the repurchase price, together with accrued and unpaid interest, if any, of all notes so tendered, and - deliver to the trustee the notes so accepted, together with an officers' certificate listing the notes or portions thereof being purchased by us.
+- accept for payment notes or portions thereof properly tendered pursuant to the repurchase offer, - deposit with the paying agent cash sufficient to pay the repurchase price, together with accrued and unpaid interest, if any, and registration default payment, if any, to but excluding the date of repurchase of all notes so tendered, and - deliver to the trustee the notes so accepted, together with an officers' certificate listing the notes or portions thereof being purchased by us.

-The paying agent will promptly mail to the holders of notes so accepted payment in an amount equal to the repurchase price, together with accrued and unpaid interest, if any, and the trustee will promptly authenticate and mail or deliver to such holders a new note or notes equal in principal amount to any unpurchased portion of the notes surrendered.
-We will promptly mail or deliver any notes not accepted to their holders.
+The paying agent will promptly mail to the holders of notes so accepted for payment an amount equal to the repurchase price, together with accrued and unpaid interest, if any, and registration default payments, if any, to, but excluding the date of repurchase of all notes so tendered, and the trustee will promptly authenticate and mail or deliver to such holders a new note or notes equal in principal amount to any unpurchased portion of the notes validly tendered in the repurchase offer.
+We will promptly mail or deliver any notes not accepted for payment to their holders.
 We will announce publicly the results of the repurchase offer on or as soon as practicable after the repurchase date.

 The fundamental change purchase feature of the notes also may make more difficult or discourage a takeover of us and, thus, the removal of incumbent management.
-The fundamental change purchase feature resulted from negotiations between us and the initial purchasers of the notes.